Dark Hollow (Once Upon a Time): In Neverland

 While one plan to destroy Pan is placed in motion, another is being plotted inside Neverland, as Neal reveals to Emma and Hook that the coconut shell that showcases the stars in the cave he used to live in is also how they can capture Pan's shadow, which was how Neal escaped Neverland in the past.
 He knows where to find one, which is revealed to be Dark Hollow, the darkest place on the island, where the plan is to capture Pan's shadow by drawing it to the flame inside the shell.
-However, Mary Margaret is concerned that the reason why Neal and Hook are going along with Emma is both men might have feelings for Emma.
+Mary Margaret is still mad and upset with David by giving him the cold shoulder because he lied to her about being poisoned by the Dreamshade and will not be able to leave Neverland.
+Emma noticed this and tried to speak up for her father that he did the right thing by focussing on the mission.
+However, Mary Margaret does not seem to care as she acknowledges it's because Emma inherited her father's tunnel vision.
+Mary Margarett then confesses with concern that the reason why Neal and Hook are going along with Emma is both men might have feelings for Emma and forewarns her that she should be more worried about them too.
 As the trio leaves to the location, Emma is impressed by Hook becoming more of an ally, but he also tells Emma that sooner or later she'll have to choose between him and Neal.
 They retrieve the coconut shell in Neal's old cave, where Hook reveals to Neal that he and Emma kissed.
 When they reach the destination, the trio starts to light up the candle inside the shell to attract them, only to have the two men fight each other over who'll light it and as expected, over Emma.
 However, the plan backfires as two shadows attack Neal and Hook, but Emma eventually springs into action by using magic to light the shell and it attracts Pan's shadow to the trap, prompting Emma to capture it successfully, and allowing Neal and Hook to be free from the shadows.
 Unfortunately, Emma is not happy with how both Neal and Hook are behaving around her, prompting her to read the riot act to the two men, making it clear to them that the most important male in her life will always be Henry.